The Inversion Symmetry of the WDVV Equations and Tau Functions: The Topological Deformations

 \section{The Topological Deformations}

 The principal hierarchy \eqref{PH} possesses the following Virasoro symmetries \cite{DZ3}

 where $m\ge -1$.
 Note that these symmetries are nonlinear in $\tau$.

-It is proved in \cite{DZ2} that, for a calibrated semisimple conformal solution $F(v)$ of the WDVV equations, there exists a unique deformation of the principal hierarchy such that \begin{itemize} \item The deformed hierarchy possesses tau functions; \item The Virasoro symmetries \eqref{zh-10-2} is deformed to the following one
+It is proved in \cite{DZ2} that, for a calibrated semisimple\footnote{A solution of the WDVV equation is called semisimple, if for any point $v$ of the associated Frobenius manifold $M$, the associative algebra defined on $T_vM$ by the structure constants $c_{\alpha\beta}^\gamma(v)$ is semisimple.
+This notion is not explicitly used in the present paper.} conformal solution $F(v)$ of the WDVV equations, there exists a unique deformation of the principal hierarchy such that \begin{itemize} \item The deformed hierarchy possesses tau functions; \item The Virasoro symmetries \eqref{zh-10-2} is deformed to the following one

 which is linear in $\tau$. \end{itemize}

 The tau function of the deformed hierarchy that is specified by the Virasoro constraints